BXYMartin/BERT-Emotional_Damage/README.md

 ```bash
 python -u main.py --train 1 --model_name DeBERTaV2XLarge --data_type clean_upsample
 ```
-**Note:** If you use `DeBERTaV2XLarge` which is our final model, an extra Bayesian Optimization process will be executed to maximum the model performance.
-But you may find the result is slightly lower than what we achieve on the papaer since we will save multiple checkpoint during a epoch and select the best iteration numbers to perform early stop strategy and Bayesian Optimisation.
-After multiple experiments, we found 5000 iterations(less than 1 epoch) is the best training iterations.
-However, if you direct run the command, the Bayesian Optimisation will be performed on the full-epoch trained model making a slightly worse result.
+**Note:** If you use `DeBERTaV2XLarge` which is our final model, an extra Bayesian Optimization step will be executed to maximize the model performance.
+Due to the randomness in the initialization of the model and the randomized batch sampler, the f1-score may be slightly lower than what we stated on the paper.
+Also, we performed early-stopping per iteration which is not used in consideration of time in this training process.
+If you run the command directly, the model will be trained on 1 epoch and the results are collected afterwards.
+To reproduce our result, use early-stopping at about 5000 training iterations for batch size 3 (slightly less than 1 epoch) and train the model on full labelled dataset.

 ### Run unittest
 For example, we can run dataloader unittest test with:
 ```bash